snowplow/documentation/docs/data-apps/marketing-dashboards/index.md

 :::

-The Marketing Dashboards app contains all the visuals you need to perform a high level analysis of your web and mobile performance.
+The User & Marketing Analytics app contains all the visuals you need to perform a high level analysis of your web and mobile performance.
 This includes:
 - Reports on user acquisition
 - Information relating to your traffic sources
 - Insight into user retention